After unboxing your shiny new espresso machine, the next challenge is making the most delicious shot of espresso.

 Whilst you definitely get an intense hit, there is a surprising lack of bitterness.
 Instead, the natural flavors of cherry and chocolate from the espresso beans shine through, indicative of their Peruvian origin.

-Picking a favorite Kicking Horse whole bean coffee is a tough job:
+Picking a favorite from the Kicking Horse line-up is a tough job:

 Their whole coffee bean selection uses organic, sustainably shade-grown, Fair Trade Arabica beans.

-For top espresso beans, we highly rate their Cliff Hanger Espresso.
-You can enjoy a silky, complex morning cup of java with berry and chocolate flavors and a bold finish.
+But when it comes to making espresso, I highly rate their Cliff Hanger Espresso blend.
+It delivers a silky yet complex cup of java with berry and chocolate flavors and a bold finish.

 The 454 Horse Power packs a full flavor punch of cacao nibs, nutmeg, and sweet tobacco.
 On the gentler side, Kick Ass Dark offers a sweeter, smokier flavor profile.